×

 The Levitical priesthood and the law were necessary parts of the Old Covenant.
 Someone greater than the Levite priests was needed because of the insufficiency of the law to make people perfect.

 King David wrote in the Old Testament that a greater priest would come (Psalm 110).
-The Psalm makes it clear that the Levitical priesthood, based on the order of Aaron (Moses’ brother), was a temporary arrangement and one day a greater priest would be appointed after the order of Melchizedek (instead of the lineage of the Levites).
-Since the law was given on the basis of the Levite priests, this change of priests brings a change of law also (the Old Covenant).
+The Psalm makes it clear that the Levitical priesthood, based on the order of Aaron (Moses’s brother), was a temporary arrangement, and one day a greater priest would be appointed after the order of Melchizedek (instead of the lineage of the Levites).
+Since the law was given on the basis of the Levite priests, when the priesthood is changed, of necessity there takes place a change of law also (the Old Covenant) (v 12).
 So, if the Levite priests are no longer needed, then a new covenant must be established.

-The Levitical priests and the old law have been nullified and we now have a better promise and a better hope: a better way to draw near to God through Christ.
+The Levitical priests and the old law have been nullified and we now have a better promise.
+There is a bringing in of a better hope, through which we draw near to God (v 18).
+This is the better way to be closer to our Creator through Christ.

 Biblical Text